Freshman Application and Material Deadlines

 * Math requirement includes at least one year each of algebra, geometry, and advanced math, or an integrated sequence of courses.
 If you take any of these courses in middle school, that will count toward the requirement.
 Courses that will not fulfill this requirement include: statistics, business math, and computer classes.

-** Students who are not native English speakers can satisfy the foreign language requirement if they were educated in their native language through grade eight.
+** Students who are not native English language speakers can satisfy the foreign language application requirement with an official transcript verifying their education in that language.
+If they were educated in their native language through grade seven, they will receive two units of foreign language.
+Those who were educated in their native language through grade eight, will be awarded four units.

 Students who have studied a foreign language using only Rosetta Stone have not fulfilled the foreign language requirement.